esh6597/esh6597/README.md

 ##### Paper Drip + JSON Server
 Front end React app about origami built with Sass, Bootstrap and Redux state management.
 JSON server is a Github deployment of JSON dev server for quick RESTful API testing and presentation as there is no back end for this project.

-##### (Coming Soon) Tristan Carmichael Website
+##### Tristan Carmichael Website
 A quick workflow demonstration using Bootstrap, Sass and Express to serve a static website with form mailing and custom animations.
+Special thanks to Tristan for allowing me to show off his code!

 #### Contact Me
 - Email: erinshdev@gmail.com